Tag Archives: hyperandrogenism

 Drop me a line if you don’t have access and would like to get a copy of the paper.

-World Athletics, Hyperandrogenism and DSD Regulations on eligibility to compete in the female category
+World Athletics’ Regulations on eligibility to compete in the female category (2009- now)

-casterA selection of my academic work on the topic of hyperandrogenism, and eligibility of female athletes to participate in the female category from 2009 up to now can be found here (email me to request PDFs of articles if you don’t have access):
+casterAn almost complete (I hope!) list of my academic works on the topic of hyperandrogenism, and eligibility criteria for participation in the female category from 2009 up to now can be found here (email me to request PDFs of articles if you don’t have access):

 Op-eds can be found here: